 Install the OBS Studio snap package using the following command:

 Please note that to use OBS Studio in Ubuntu, you’ll need FFmpeg.
 If you haven’t installed FFMpeg, do it now.
 Run the following commands to install FFMpeg.

 Congratulations!
 You have successfully installed OBS Studio.
 Thanks for using this tutorial for installing free and open-source software for video recording and live streaming. in Ubuntu 18.04 LTS (Bionic Beaver) systems.
-For additional help or useful information, we recommend you to check the official OBS Studio website.
+For additional help or useful information, we recommend you check the official OBS Studio website.